codesprinters/CS-Constitution/Holacracy-Constitution.md

 Each Circle has a group of ***"Circle Members"*** who may represent its Roles in its Governance Process.

-By default, the Circle Members of a Circle include all Partners filling its Circle Lead Role, as well as each Partner serving as Role Lead for a Role within the Circle.
+By default, the Circle Members of a Circle include all Staff Members filling its Circle Lead Role, as well as each Staff Member serving as Role Lead for a Role within the Circle.
 If a Role has multiple Role Leads, a Circle may adopt a Policy to limit how many of them represent that Role as Circle Members in its Governance Process.

 A Circle may also adopt a Policy to invite an external Role to participate in its Governance Process, or to require one of its Sub-Circles to do so.
-While such a Policy exists, any Partners authorized to represent the invited Role as Circle Members within its own Circle also become Circle Members of the Circle so inviting.
+While such a Policy exists, any Staff Members authorized to represent the invited Role as Circle Members within its own Circle also become Circle Members of the Circle so inviting.

 #### 1.5.1 Rep Links